Transactional Leadership Style and Theory

-Transformational leadership is a style of leadership where leaders stimulate their employees to get the best out of themselves.
-Transactional leadership, by contrast, is a leadership style where leaders are focused on the task that has to be completed.
+This style of leadership where leaders stimulate their employees to get the best out of themselves.
+This leadership style, by contrast, is a leadership style where leaders are focused on the task that has to be completed.

 Not only do leaders set the criteria for their employees of how they should execute the task, they also indicate what sources and resources can be used.
 Leaders will always inform their workers beforehand what reward will be given for their performance.

 The transactional leader ensures that the conditions are optimal for employees to successfully perform their tasks.
 This type of leader also monitors the work closely and takes corrective action when things go wrong.

 This is why the transactional leader has full control of the entire operation.
 This leadership style is also referred to as Management By Exception (MBE), in which the leader takes corrective action by supervision to prevent mistakes.
 Management By Exception as an managerial leadership style can be divided into active management or passive management.

 In active Management By Exception the leader actively monitors the work of the employees and takes immediate corrective actions when something goes wrong in the production process.